GregRos/dropin-geometry/readme.md

 # dropin-geometry

 The idea of `dropin-geometry` is to provide 2d geometry functions for drawing libraries that lack some of those functions.

-This is achieved by having 2d objects that are easily convertible to other object formats used by graphics libraries.
+This is achieved by having 2d objects that are easily convertible to other object formats used by graphics libraries and that support different math operations.
+It's largely an experiment.

 In practice though, there are lots of existing geometry libraries.
 It's probably better to add functionality to those other libraries.